 - Look up active ingredients associated with product name.
 DPR product/label databases.

 - Pesticide health effects on humans - Brief summaries from Cornell University.

 - Toxicology data network - A cluster of somewhat technical databases on toxicology, hazardous chemicals, and related areas, from the National Library of Medicine.

-- Glossary of pesticide chemicals, PDF - U.S. Food and Drug Administration list of alternative chemical names for pesticides and metabolites, and Chemical Abstract Service Registry numbers.
-U.S. FDA Center for Food Safety and Applied Nutrition.
+- Glossary of pesticide chemicals, PDF - U.S. Food and Drug Administration list of alternative chemical names for pesticides and metabolites and Chemical Abstract Service Registry numbers.

 - DPR Toxicology data review summaries

 - Pesticide active ingredient information - Compilation of databases from Cornell University.